AndreSchakkal/ada-actor-website/README.md

 {% include male_female_proportion.html %}

 As evident from the chart, the proportion of male actors is significantly higher, almost double that of female actors throughout the years.
 However, are there discernible trends that have evolved over time?
-Have major historical events, such as the Feminist Movement, influenced the representation of females in cinema?
+Have major historical events, such as the Feminist Movement, influenced the representation of female actors in cinema?

 ## Impact of the Feminist movement on female representation in Cinema
 The second wave feminist movement, prominent in the 1960s and 1970s, advocated for gender equality and reproductive rights.
 It gained momentum in the early 1960s, notably sparked by the publication of Betty Friedan's "The Feminine Mystique" in 1963.
 Its influence gradually decreased by the early 1980s.
 The Feminist movement had a profound impact on decreasing gender-based discrimination, exemplified by the Equal Pay Act of 1963 and Title IX of 1972—an Education Amendment prohibiting gender-based discrimination in educational programs and activities.